marufrahmangit/SOAR-Implementation/implementation-steps.md

-<center>Steps to Implement Splunk SOAR in a Cloud Environment for a Web Application</center>
+# Steps to Implement Splunk SOAR in a Cloud Environment for a Web Application

 ## 1. Set Up Splunk SOAR